Repair-Based Degrees of Database Inconsistency: Computation and Complexity: Appendix C. Extensions and Discussion

 \subsection{Alternative inconsistency measures}

 Exploring other possible inconsistency measures in our relational setting is quite an open research direction. \ Several (in)consistency measures have been considered in knowledge representation \cite{hunter,thimm,vanina}, mostly for the propositional case or are applied with grounded first-order representations. \ It would be interesting to analyze the general properties of those measures that are closer to database applications, along the lines of \cite{eiterMannila}; and their relationships.
-For each measure it becomes relevant to investigate the complexity of its computation, in particular, in data complexity (even for simple key constraints, databases may have exponentially many repairs, in data \cite{Bertossi2011}).
+For each measure it becomes relevant to investigate the complexity of its computation, in particular, in data complexity (even for simple key constraints, databases may have exponentially many repairs in the size of the database \cite{Bertossi2011}).

 A first observation is that, as argued in \cite{icdt07}, techniques and results for C-repairs can be extended to deal with databases whose tuples have weights, and in order to repair the aggregated weight of removed tuples has to be a minimum.\footnote{Weighted repairs have been considered in \cite{icdt07,du,kolaitis17}.} Accordingly, $\mbox{\nit{inc-deg}}^{c,g_3\!}(D,\Sigma)$ and its results can be extended to ``weighted-repairs". \ Furthermore, this measure, although based on tuple-deletions in the presence of DCs, can be applied with other classes of ICs, such as {\em inclusion dependencies}, and more generally, {\em tuple-generating dependencies} (TGDs) \cite{AHV95}, if we still repair the database by tuple-deletions \cite{chomicki}.
 In this case, the results in Section \ref{sec:comple} apply to TGDs since their antecedents are treated as DCs.